 Click on the following titles for more information on the work to date on key evaluation activities.

-PMH Asessement
+PMH Assessment

 The voluntary self-assessment supports family doctors to reflect on their practice in relation to the 12 PMH attributes.
 Doctors can complete the assessment independently, one-on-one with support from PSP, or in a group division event.